Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 // constants won't change:
 const long interval = 5;           // interval at which to blink (milliseconds)
 ```
 The rules for C and C++ on scope and persistence actually have a lot more detail to them, but this will do for now.
-One item that I find particularly disturbing is that the definition of the **static** keyword has now diverged between C and C++; I think this is a bad trend.
+One item that I find particularly disturbing is that the definition of the **static** keyword has now diverged between C and C++.
+This seems like a bad trend; C and C++ had been compatible for many years.
+It seems they could have defined a static_cpp or something if they wanted a variant.

 When we look at the new **loop()** code, we don't see any calls to **delay()** - it just runs straight through and uses the **millis()** clock to decide if it should set the LED pin HIGH or LOW.
 Usually it just passes through the loop with almost no delay and no change to the LED state.
 What is the advantage of this?
 ```C